algoflora/cloregram/README.md

 ## Logging

-For logging Cloregram using `com.amperity/dialog` library.
-Config is in file **resources/dialog.edn**.
+For logging Cloregram using [taoensso/timbre](https://github.com/taoensso/timbre/tree/master/src/taoensso) library.

 Out of the box it displays logs in console and record them to **logs/logs.json** file.
-This configuration works well with such [logs monitoring suite](https://github.com/algoflora/logging-system-docker).

 Currently there are little problems ([Issue #8](https://github.com/algoflora/cloregram/issues/8)) with logs consistency in console and in JSON in some cases like tests crash with uncaught exception.
 But mostly such logging configuration presents convienent tool for monitoring and debugging.